johnlarkin1/johnlarkin1.github.io/_posts/2024-02-19-hunger-games.md

 ---
-title: 'The Hunger Games: NYC Edition'
+title: "The Hunger Games: NYC Edition"
 layout: post
 featured-img: jules-ari-tv-dinner
-categories: [Development]
+categories: [Dev]
 summary: It's an absolute battle to get to get a reservation in NYC.
 Maybe automation can help?
 ---